-Forex Market History – Where it all BEGAN
+The Forex Market History – Where Did it All Start?

 Trading in marketplaces can be traced right back to the middle ages.
 Everyone gathered at a well known location to exchange their goods or services with one another.
 During these periods, trading was a matter of survival.
 Exchanging goods was necessary because people needed to acquire goods essential for living.